marco-de-pietri/FLUNED-repository/docs/source/installation.rst

 ============

-The recommeded way is to use the installation script present in the ``FLUNED-Repository/installation-script/`` folder.
+The recommeded installation method is running the  installation script present in the ``FLUNED-Repository/installation-script/`` folder.

+This scripts installs the required dependencies, compiles the FLUNED solver and install the python modules which expose the pre- and post-processor scripts.

 The tools needs to run in a linux environment, the software requirements are OpenFOAM v12 and the packages listed either in the toml file or in the installation script.